craftercms/docs/source/.new-ia/security/processes.rst

 Securing your CrafterCMS Install
 --------------------------------

 CrafterCMS installations are pre-configured with default values.
 To have a secure installation, remember to change the pre-configured default values.
-For more information, see :ref:`securing-your-crafter-cms-install`
+For more information, see :ref:`newIa-securing-your-crafter-cms-install`